How to Fix an AirTag That Won’t Update Its Location?

 1. Enable Find My iPhone

-You should first ensure that Find My iPhone service is active on your connected phone.
-Without this service, you won’t be able to track your AirTag’s location.
+First, make sure that the Find My iPhone service is enabled on your iPhone.
+Without this, you won’t be able to track your AirTag’s location.
+AirTags work with the Find My app, making this feature essential for tracking.

 1. Open the Settings app on your iPhone.

-2. Tap on your Apple ID at the top, which lists your iCloud account name.
+2. Tap your Apple ID banner at the top, which shows your iCloud account name.

 Navigating to Apple ID